-The size of the outflows from Venezuela sharply increased from some 700,000 in 2015 to over 4 million by June 2019, largely driven by a substantial deterioration of the situation in the country in the last 18 months.
+The size of the outflows from Venezuela sharply increased from some 700,000 in 2015 to over 4 million by June 20191, largely driven by a substantial deterioration of the situation in the country in the last 18 months.

-Given the disruption of the functioning of some democratic institutions and rule of law, and its impact on the preservation of security, economic stability, health, public peace and the general welfare system, the crisis continues to worsen and serious human rights violations are widely reported.
+Given the disruption of the functioning of democratic institutions and rule of law, and its impact on the preservation of security, economic stability, health, public peace and the general welfare system2, the crisis continues to worsen, and serious human rights violations are widely reported3.

 The displacement outside Venezuela has mostly affected countries in Latin America and the Caribbean, particularly Argentina, Brazil, Chile, Colombia, Ecuador, Peru, and the southern Caribbean islands.
-Most governments in the region have made efforts to facilitate access to territory, documentation and access to services, but the capacity of host countries has become overstretched to address the increasing protection and integration needs, resulting in tighter border controls being put in place.
+Most governments in the region have made efforts to facilitate access to territory, documentation and access to services, but host countries' capacity to adress increasing protection and integration has become overstretched resulting in tighter border controls.

-The Quito Process and the Quito Plan of Action are excellent opportunities to promote responsibility-sharing in the spirit of the Global Compact on Refugees, with a substantial focus on admission, reception as well as meeting needs, supporting communities and socioeconomic inclusion.
+The Quito Process and the Quito Plan of Action are excellent opportunities to promote responsibility-sharing in the spirit of the Global Compact on Refugees, with a substantial focus on admission, reception as well as meeting needs, supporting communities and socioeconomic inclusion4.